neo4jrb/activegraph/docs/ActiveNode.rst

     end
   end

 All that we did here was add ``.with_associations(:tags, :comments)``.
-In addition to getting all of the blog posts, this will generate a Cypher query which uses the Cypher `COLLECT()` function to efficiently roll-up all of the associated objects.  `ActiveNode` then automatically structures them into a nested set of `ActiveNode` objects for you.
+In addition to getting all of the blog posts, this will generate a Cypher query which uses the Cypher `COLLECT()` function to efficiently roll-up all of the associated objects.  `Node` then automatically structures them into a nested set of `Node` objects for you.

 You can also use ``with_associations`` with multiple levels like: